hyrmn/hyr.mn/src/blog/Fun-with-BenchmarkDotNet.md

 Mr. Wengier also has a [talk on pragmatic performance](https://www.youtube.com/watch?v=24qazsRnc40) that is worth the watch and inspired me to sit down and play with [BenchmarkDotNet](https://benchmarkdotnet.org/) for the first time.

 BenchmarkDotNet is a wonderful tool for micro-benchmarking.
 When you have a small bit of code and you want to know if one option is better or worse than another, you need a miro-benchmarking tool.
-It will run though a bunch of iterations for you and present a cleaner picture than if you put a timer on each end yourself.
+It will warm your environment to establish a baseline.
+Then it will run though a bunch of iterations for you and present a cleaner picture than if you put a timer on each end yourself.

 Below, I set up a .NET Core console app, create a class to hold the benchmarks I want to compare, and then tell the BenchmarkRunner to go to town.
 By default, the output will be sent to the console window.